 Flocks of mallards, teal, and wigeons - and in the autumn, also pochards and tufted ducks - have their stays in the shallow lagoons.
 Flocks of mute swans and in winter, whooper swans and Bewick's swans, can also be found here.
 In both spring and autumn, pink-footed geese and barnacle geese are observed.
 Waders also utilize the beach meadows and the flat coasts of the lagoons.
 Here, you can see flocks of dunlins, sandpipers, redshanks, common ringed plovers, large and small plovers, and snipes.
 During the breeding season, there may not be as many birds, but there is still an opportunity to observe some of the waterfowl and waders that breed in the area, including mute swans, mallards, gadwalls, northern pintails, and coots.
 Breeding waders include black-tailed godwits, redshanks, lapwings, oystercatchers, common snipes, and great knots.
 Gulls and terns also have colonies on the sandbars.

-The purpose of the conservation of Agger and Harboøre isthmuses is to improve conditions for the birds.
-The area is managed by the Danish Nature Agency and this work primarily includes grazing the salt meadows to prevent them from becoming overgrown with reed, willow and buckthorn.
+The conservation of Agger and Harboøre spits aims to improve conditions for birds.
+The management, carried out by the Nature Agency, primarily involves grazing the beach meadows to prevent them from overgrowing with reeds, willows, and sea buckthorn.